 Why You Should Watch: It’s a love triangle featuring a major league baseball pitcher, a magazine editor, and the game itself.
 An uncomplicated film perfect for a night after a day at the beach or pool.
 Heartwarming and sweet, it’s one of those films to kick back with your favorite drink in hand.
 Besides, you can never have too many end-of-summer flicks featuring America’s pastime!

 Content Note: Rated PG-13 for brief strong language and some sexuality.

 Official Film Synopsis: In 1940s South Carolina, mill worker Noah Calhoun (Ryan Gosling) and rich girl Allie (Rachel McAdams) are desperately in love.
 But her parents don’t approve.
 When Noah goes off to serve in World War II, it seems to mark the end of their love affair.
 In the interim, Allie becomes involved with another man (James Marsden).
 But when Noah returns to their small town years later, on the cusp of Allie’s marriage, it soon becomes clear that their romance is anything but over.

 Why You Should Watch: A list of summer flicks is just not complete without a weepy, heart-warming Nicholas Sparks film.
 In my opinion, this is by far the best Nicholas Sparks adaptation to date.
 The disapproving parents trope is given a magical re-invigoration, in large part due to the chemistry between Gosling and McAdams.
 This is a fantastic movie to watch with your girlfriends or your significant other.
 Add a bottle of wine and voila!
 A perfect movie night in!

 Content Note: Rated PG-13 for some sexuality.

 Do you have some favorite films to watch during the summer?
-Let me know in the comments!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know in the comments!Pin this article to read later!
+And make sure to follow us on Pinterest.